wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

     ![Local authentication check box](../assets/img/using-wso2-identity-server/local-authentication-check-box.png)

     !!! note
         On the corresponding drop-down list, you can see, `sample-local-authenticator` which is the display name of the custom authenticator that was written.
 Thus, you can make sure your custom authenticator is there and ready for use.

+14. Deploy the pickup-dispatch application.
+Refer to the [documentation](../../learn/deploying-the-sample-app/#deploying-the-pickup-dispatch-webapp).

-14. Configure the pickup-dispatch app with the appropriate **Client ID**.
-Learn how to [deploy the pickup-dispatch webapp](https://is.docs.wso2.com/en/5.11.0/learn/deploying-the-sample-app/#deploying-the-pickup-dispatch-webapp)
+15. Configure the pickup-dispatch app with the appropriate **Client ID** and **Client Secret**.

-15. Visit the pickup-dispatch app and click **Login**.
+16. Visit the pickup-dispatch app and click **Login**.
 You will be directed to the WSO2 Identity Server login page.
 ![pickup-dispatch app](../assets/img/using-wso2-identity-server/pickup-dispatch-app.png)

-15. Provide the telephone number as the user identifier and enter the password of the user `Larry`.
+17. Provide the telephone number as the user identifier and enter the password of the user `Larry`.
 You are prompted to approve the app and log in.

 The following is a set of methods related to writing a custom local authenticator.